-Funds must be used solely for the purpose of creating and/or expanding local community learning centers that provide students and their families with activities that reinforce the regular academic program and a broad array of other activities designed to complement the school-day program and advance student achievement.
+Funds must be used solely for the purpose of creating and/or expanding local community learning centers that provide students and their families with:

+- > Activities that reinforce regular academic programs; and - > A broad array of other activities designed to complement the school-day program and advance student achievement.

-Grant funds must be used only to supplement, not supplant, any federal, state, and local funds currently being used to support activities allowable under the 21st CCLC program.
+Grant funds must be used only to supplement, not supplant, any Federal, State, and local funds currently being used to support activities allowable under the 21st CCLC.

-All costs must be reasonable, necessary, allocable and properly documented to carry out the program.
-Costs must be directly linked to the size and scope of the program and to specific goals, objectives and activities.
+All costs must be reasonable, necessary, allocable, and properly documented to carry out the program.
+Costs must be directly linked to the size and scope of the program and to specific goals, objectives, and activities.

-Program expenditures are reimbursed; meaning that applicants must have a sufficient pool of funds from which to spend and sustain services until the claim for reimbursement can be submitted, processed, approved, and reimbursed.
+Program expenditures are reimbursed, meaning that applicants must have a sufficient pool of funds from which to spend and sustain services until the claim for reimbursement can be submitted, processed, approved, and reimbursed.